westonphillips/WP-polaris-github-lab-java/README.md

       enabled: true
 ```

-5. From the Polaris UI, [create an application](https://polaris.blackduck.com/developer/default/polaris-documentation/t_gs-app-superuser) and assign SAST and SCA subscriptions.
-Note: application name must match what is defined in the workflow, e.g. polaris-github-lab-java
+5. Typically the application and project name are auto populated using your GitHub repository but we are going to overide this for the sake of this lab.
+From the Polaris UI, [create an application](https://polaris.blackduck.com/developer/default/polaris-documentation/t_gs-app-superuser) and assign SAST and SCA subscriptions.

+> [!NOTE]
+>application name must match what is defined in the workflow, ie. FL-polaris-github-lab-java

+4. We are now going to create a new GitHub Action workflow.
+Below you will see a template that you can copy and past and use as your workflow.
+This utilizes the Black Duck Security Scan GitHub Action.
+It works as is, but you will need to change the value in the workflow  <ins>**polaris_application_name**</ins>, to match the application name you created in the previous labs.
+This will add it to your application as a second project.

-6. Create a new workflow. _GitHub → Project → Actions → New Workflow → Setup a workflow yourself_ **Milestone 2** :heavy_check_mark:
+Go to, GitHub → Project → Actions → New Workflow → Setup a workflow yourself

 ```
 # example workflow for Polaris scans using the Black Duck Action